SkygearIO/features/features/270-next-skycli/commands.md

 `skycli app get-k8s-credentials`

-Fetch the credentials to access k8s resources with kubectl.
+Fetch the credentials to access k8s resources with kubectl using current context.
 The credentials are written to the machine's kubeconfig.

-The name of the context is `skygear-<cluster-name>-<app-name>`.
+The name of the k8s context is `skygear-<cluster-name>-<app-name>`.

 This command requires the presence of kubectl in PATH.